 Flu Facts and Myths

-As the weather dips and we delight in cozy sweaters and holiday gatherings there may be something we’re not so excited about: flu season.
-Unfortunately, the most wonderful time of the year may also bring an unwanted visitor.
+Summer, spring, fall, and winter aren’t the only seasons of the year.
+Flu season also takes over Nevada and the rest of the country, with activity increasing in October and often lasting all the way through May.
 With the help of the CDC, we’re going to help you figure out what exactly the flu is and how you may be able to prevent it.
 We’ll even bust a few flu myths!